 - Step 1: Input defaults write com.apple.finder AppleShowAllFiles False and hit Enter.

-- Step 2: Input killall Finder and hit Enter, this command may look terrifying but it’s actually fine to do.
+- Step 2: Input killall Finder and hit Enter.

 As you may notice, running command lines in Terminal looks more difficult than using Finder, however, one highlight Terminal owns is that it can hide one single file or folder.
-Here’s how the magic works.
+Here’s how it works.

 - Step 1: Open the Terminal as what’s explained above.

-- Step 3: Drag the files you want to keep private into the Terminal window, hit Enter
+- Step 3: Drag the files you want to keep private into the Terminal window, and hit Enter.

 Files Not Showing Up on the External Hard Drive, What to Do?